juvalen/ngjnx/README.md

 `$ vagrant ssh reverse -c "ip address show enp0s8 | grep 'inet ' | sed -e 's/^.*inet //' -e 's/\/.*$//'"`

-provided the interface used in the box is **enp0s8**, fact to be retrieved from the box.
+provided the interface used in the box is **enp0s8**, fact to be retrieved from the there.

 ### Certificate for https
 It was generated a self signed certificate in localhost at development time with:

 `$ openssl req -x509 -newkey rsa:4096 -keyout cert.key -out cert.pem -days 365 -subj "/C=ES/ST=Madrid/L=Madrid/O=IT/CN=reverse"`

-which produced both `cert.key` and `cert.pem` with no passphrase, to be copied to `/vagrant/files`
+which produced both `cert.key` and `cert.pem` with no passphrase, to be copied to `/vagrant/files` .

 ## logproxy: Privoxy proxy for log analysis